AlpenChristy/Mavericks-Hackathon-2025/README.md

-Problem statement-3
+## 💡 Problem Statement
-ReWear – Community Clothing Exchange
+# 👕 ReWear – Community Clothing Exchange

-Team Mavericks
+Welcome to **ReWear**, an innovative platform designed to foster sustainable fashion through a **community-driven clothing exchange**.
+With environmental awareness on the rise, ReWear empowers individuals to give their gently used clothing a second life, while also finding stylish, sustainable alternatives — all within a trusted community.

+---

-Team Members:
+## 🧠 Team Information

+**Team Name:** Mavericks

+**Team Members:**
-1. Isha Solanki
+- 👩‍💻 Isha Solanki
-2. Alpen Christy
+- 👨‍💻 Alpen Christy